y3owk1n/undo-glow.nvim/README.md

 ---@field animation_type?
 UndoGlow.AnimationTypeString|UndoGlow.AnimationTypeFn Animation type (a string key or a custom function).
 ---@field easing?
 UndoGlow.EasingString|UndoGlow.EasingFn Easing function (a string key or a custom function).
 ---@field fps? number Frames per second for the animation.
+---@field window_scoped? boolean If enabled, the highlight effect is constrained to the current active window, even if the buffer is shared across splits.

 ---Options passed to easing functions.
 ---@class UndoGlow.EasingOpts